 (3) 20 hours of combined in-person online and home study training

-(4) Option to join a study group at end of the course
+(4) Option to join a study group at the end of the course

 All five (5) sessions are held on Zoom (online):